 A survey by Netherlands-based Irdeto published recently revealed that 79% of manufacturing and production organisations have experienced an IoT-focused cyberattack in the past year.
 Let’s just take a moment to unpack that.
 Of 700 security decision-makers surveyed across healthcare, transport and manufacturing, nearly half (47%) had experienced operational downtime as a result of a cyberattack.

 A survey shows that 79% of manufacturing and production organisations have experienced an IoT-focused cyberattack in the past year

-The Irdeto Global Connected Industries Cybersecurity Survey of 220 security decision makers in organisations in this sector (700 respondents in total) found that of the organisations that were hit by an attack, operational downtime (47%), compromised customer data (35%) and compromised end-user safety (33%) were the most common impacts.
-These findings clearly point to a direct bearing on revenue as well as health safety challenges presented by unsecured IoT devices.
+The Irdeto Global Connected Industries Cybersecurity Survey of 700 security decision makers, showed the most common impacts were on operational downtime (47%), compromised customer data (35%) and compromised end-user safety (33%).
+These findings show unsecured IoT devices have a direct bearing on revenues as well as health & safety challenges.